haiming-Cao/EdSr/README.md

 and then run command `conda activate lammps` to test your environment.

 ### Examples
-we provide two choices for each experiment, you can choose one of them to run experiment.
+We provide two choices for each experiment, you can choose one of them to run experiment.

 **For Equation**:
-1. run .ipynb file directly.
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+Then you can use command `python *.py` to visualize your data.
-2. edit Equation/Equation to select function that you want.
+3. Edit Equation/Equation to select function that you want.
 Run command `python Equation.py` (**Equation_thirdOrder.py** file is for $y = x^3$)

 **For IdealSpring**:
-1. run .ipynb file directly.
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+Then you can use command `python *.py` to visualize your data.
 2. run command `python idealSpring.py`

 **For IdealPendulum**:
-1. run .ipynb file directly.
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+Then you can use command `python *.py` to visualize your data.
 2. run command `python idealPendulum.py`

 **For twoBody**
-1. run .ipynb file for simplicity
+1. Use [jupyter notebook](https://jupyter.org/) to run .ipynb file directly. (*Alternatively, you can isntall extension in VScode*)
+2. Install jupyter extension and use command `jupyter bnconvert --to script *.ipynb` to tranform `.ipynb` file to `*.py` file.
+Then you can use command `python *.py` to visualize your data.
 2. if you want to test your data, you can edit `twoBodies.py` and then run command `python twoBodies.py`.

 **For Indole**: